 Under Vermont laws and regulations, health insurers providing services to Vermont residents are required to register on an annual basis, by December 31st, with the State of Vermont.
 This requirement pertains to comprehensive major medical health benefit plans that may be insured or self-insured, Medicare Supplement, and Medicare Parts C and D. The instructions will guide registrants to the on-line registration form hosted by the State’s contractor Onpoint Health Data.

-- Go to Onpoint Claims Data Manager to access the State of Vermont Registration Forms.
+- Click here to access the State of Vermont Registration Forms in the Onpoint Claims Data Manager.
 Annual registration is required even if your company has registered in prior years.
 The current annual deadline is annually on December 31st.
+If you are experiencing problems with the registration or need further information about the process, please contact Onpoint Health Data Systems at firstname.lastname@example.org or by phone at 207-623-2555.

 --March 31, 2016